2019 Mustang Colors and Paint CodesLast Updated June 12, 2023 | Andrew Boyle

 Ruby Red Metallic Tinted Clearcoat

 Ruby Red is quite similar to Royal Crimson except it's a bit brighter.
 In all lights, Ruby Red is a bit more classy than it is aggressive when compared to Royal Crimson.
 This is due in part to the fact Ruby Red looks almost like a jewel, as the name implies, whereas Royal Crimson has the tendency to look much darker.
 Nonetheless, Ruby Red Metallic looks great on the 2019 Mustang!

 Just like Oxford White, you can’t have a Mustang without offering black!
 The shade of choice is Shadow Black which has been around since the 2016 model year.
 For those brave souls that choose to buy a black car (and clean it!), you truly can’t go wrong.
 It just looks amazing and sinister all in one package.

 Velocity Blue has been somewhat overshadowed by the hype around Need For Green on the 2019 Mustang.
-Mostly because that type of green has really never been seen on the Mustang in recent history, so obviously there is a lot of talk around that color.
-This is unfortunate, because after seeing Velocity Blue in person, I'm in love!
+Mostly because that type of green has really never been seen on the Mustang in recent history, so obviously there is a lot of talk about that color.
+This is unfortunate because after seeing Velocity Blue in person, I'm in love!
 It's got a little more pearl behind it than Lightning Blue did and a little bit more of a 'candy' look.
 You'll see this car coming down the road from afar (basically as soon as you hear that signature Mustang rumble) and it will look killer with the right black accents.
 Well done, Ford!

 Image Credit: Ford.com